rsdoiel/antenna/archives/2025/planet_2025.28.md

 date: 2025-07-16, from: RTÉ News

-The Minister for Communications has said he is not responsible for a leak which claims that An Post is on the brink of financial collapse, which has been branded as "utter garbage" by the organisation's CEO.
+Minister for Communications Patrick O'Donovan has said he is not responsible for a leak which claims that An Post is on the brink of financial collapse, which has been branded as "utter garbage" by the organisation's CEO.

 <br>